Demeng7215/GrantX-Wiki/README.md

-# GrantX-Wiki
+# GrantX Wiki
-Official wiki for the GrantX plugin.

-Note: This is the WIP wiki for GrantX v2.
-For the GrantX v1 wiki, see https://demeng.dev/grantx/docs.
+Official wiki and documentation for GrantX v2.